lidia-almazan/murders/README.txt

 wrangle-data.R - Creates a derived dataset and saves as R object in rdas directory

-analysis.R - A plot is generated and saved in the figs directory.
+analysis.R - A plot is generated and saved in the figs directory

-The report of the results is available in report.md.
+report.md - A report of the results is presented